wkhere/stackless/Doc/library/os.rst

    and the call may raise an UnicodeDecodeError.
 If the *path* is a bytes object, the result will be a bytes object.

-   Availability: Unix.
+   Availability: Unix, Windows

+   .. versionchanged:: 3.2
+      Added support for Windows 6.0 (Vista) symbolic links.

 .. function:: remove(path)

-   Remove the file *path*.
+   Remove (delete) the file *path*.
 If *path* is a directory, :exc:`OSError` is raised; see :func:`rmdir` below to remove a directory.
 This is identical to the :func:`unlink` function documented below.
 On Windows, attempting to remove a file that is in use causes an exception to be raised; on Unix, the directory entry is removed but the storage allocated to the file is not made available until the original file is no longer in use.

    Availability: Unix, Windows.

 .. function:: removedirs(path)